Epi-Info/Epi-Info-Python-Package/README.md

 Reads a JSON file and creates a list of dictionaries called 'dataset'.<br>
 ##### Sync File
 <code>dataset = eisync('<i>path/filename</i>.epi7', '<i>password</i>')</code><br>
-Reads a sync file (encrypted XML exported from Epi Info mobile apps) and creates a list of dictionaries called 'dataset'. <i>password</i> is the password that was used to encrypt the data on the mobile device.<br>
+Reads a sync file (encrypted XML exported from Epi Info mobile apps) and creates a list of dictionaries called 'dataset'. <i>password</i> is the password that was used to encrypt the data on the mobile device.<br><br>
+<i>This function likely cannot be publically released as that would expose the encryption keys.</i><br>
 #### EICSTables
 Contains the ComplexSampleTables class, which contains the functions ComplexSampleTables and ComplexSampleFrequencies.<br>
 ```